AndriyDiduh/AndriyDiduh/README.md

 I'm a software engineer starting from 2010 with focuses on SaaS, UI, API of high complexity and experience in lifting startups from #0 phase.
 <strong>I build web software from the ground up, from start to finish, with specific strength in UI.</strong>
-I like to search 🔭 for hardest industry problems and solve them, I am in to JAM Stack :doughnut: [static web page + JavaScript logic + APIs] and of course I like to build :hospital: web SaaS.
+I like to search 🔭 for hardest industry problems and solve them, I am in to JAM Stack :doughnut: [static page + JavaScript + APIs] and of course I like to build :hospital: web SaaS.
 <br />
 <br />
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/typescript/typescript.png"></code>